CaptainProton42/DynamicWaterDemo/docs/README.md

 ## About

-This page without the runnable demo scene: [](https://captainproton42.github.io/DynamicWaterDemo/no_demo/)
+View this page without the runnable demo scene [here](https://captainproton42.github.io/DynamicWaterDemo/no_demo/).

 The entire code of this project is hosted on [GitHub](https://github.com/CaptainProton42/DynamicWaterDemo).
 It is lincensed under MIT so feel free to do with it whatever you want.